Davit98/Field_State_Classification/README.md

 train(epochs=5,batch_size=16,print_every=1)
 ```

-Alternatively, you can just run from the terminal the script *train.py* residing in the *scripts/* folder:
+Alternatively, you can just run from the command line the script *train.py* residing in the *scripts/* folder:
 ```python3 scripts/train.py --epochs 5 --batch_size 16 --print_every 1```

 #### Testing